-The recent improvements to the Row River Water Treatment Plant, that were completed in 2008, replaced the 2 million gallon a day rapid sand filtration unit with microfiltration membrane treatment units that can treat 4 million gallons a day.
-The ultimate build-out of the plant is 8 million gallons a day.
+The recent improvements to the Row River Water Treatment Plant, that were completed in 2008, replaced a 2 million gallon a day rapid sand filtration unit with 2 microfiltration membrane treatment units that can treat a total of 4 million gallons per day.
+The ultimate build-out of the plant is 8 million gallons per day.